ireyesleon/conflict_resolution/README.md

 # conflict_resolution

-## Thisi is a subheading created locally
+## This is a subheading created remotely

-All of this content added to the readme file has beem added from my local Git repository
+All of this content added to the readme file has been added from my remote Git repository